dsccommunity/ActiveDirectoryDsc/README.md

 one ACL.

 * **Ensure**: Indicates if the access will be added (Present) or will be removed (Absent).
 Default is 'Present'.
-* **Path**: Active Directory path of the object, specified as a Distinguished Name.
+* **Path**: Active Directory path of the object specified as a Distinguished Name.
-* **IdentityReference**: Indicates the identity of the principal for the ace.
+* **IdentityReference**: Indicates the identity of the principal for the ACE.
 Use the notation DOMAIN\SamAccountName for the identity.
 * **ActiveDirectoryRights**: A combination of one or more of the ActiveDirectoryRights enumeration values that specifies the rights of the access rule.
 Default is 'GenericAll'.
 Valid values: { AccessSystemSecurity | CreateChild | Delete | DeleteChild | DeleteTree | ExtendedRight | GenericAll | GenericExecute | GenericRead | GenericWrite | ListChildren | ListObject | ReadControl | ReadProperty | Self | Synchronize | WriteDacl | WriteOwner | WriteProperty }
 * **AccessControlType**: Indicates whether to Allow or Deny access to the target object.
 * **ObjectType**: The schema GUID of the object to which the access rule applies.
 If the permission entry shouldn't be restricted to a specific object type, use the zero guid: 00000000-0000-0000-0000-000000000000.